LOVE BEYOND BOUNDARIES

 Credit: Henry & Co.

-Love finds multiple expressions in China throughout the year, with several occasions dedicated to celebrating romance.
+Love finds multiple expressions in China throughout the year, with several occasions dedicated to romance.

-While Valentine's Day captivates the younger generations, the Qixi Festival holds a special place in Chinese tradition.
-Rooted in ancient mythology, this captivating festival pays tribute to the romantic legend of two lovers, Zhinü and Niulang, and is observed on the seventh day of the seventh month, according to the Chinese calendar.
+While Valentine's Day attracts the younger generations, the Qixi Festival has a special place in Chinese tradition.
+Rooted in ancient mythology, this festival pays tribute to the legend of two lovers, Zhinü and Niulang, and is observed on the seventh day of the seventh month, according to the Chinese calendar.

-During the Festival, the air buzzes with cultural vibes as people enjoy local delicacies and dress in traditional clothing.
+During the Festival, people enjoy local delicacies and dress in traditional clothing.

 9